 Can You Send Messages to Multiple Users at Once?

-As a standalone feature, Instagram DMs do not include the option to mass DM segmented lists of followers.
+As a standalone feature, Instagram Direct Messages do not include the option to mass DM segmented lists of followers.
 However, you can create group chats and send a single message to up to 32 users, including both followers and non-followers.
 Keep in mind that with the group chat feature, when one person responds everyone else in the group will see their response.

 You might come across an option for mass DM capabilities that proposes you enlist the aid of a third-party app or browser extension designed for this purpose.
 And, this might be enticing.
 However, Instagram has not partnered with any such apps, so it is not recommended.

 Before you attempt a mass Direct Message campaign, be sure you study Instagram’s community guidelines.
 Your promotions must not be in violation of the rules.
 Businesses should pay extra attention not to spam by artificially collecting likes, followers, or shares or contacting others for commercial purposes without their consent.
 In other words, only send promotional sales messaging to people who follow you.

 Next, How to Keep Your Instagram DMs Engaging

 In addition to staying in compliance with Instagram’s community guidelines, you need to follow the rules of engagement.
 These rules can be bent (and even broken) from time to time, but understanding them can help you build a solid, long-term communication strategy.

-So, here are some tips to use with each type of Instagram DM for business (we’ve included examples of each type in the templates!).
+So, here are some tips to use with each type of Instagram Direct Message for business (we’ve included examples of each type in the templates!).